 What should I wear?

-Concerts are meant to be a great social occasion and you should feel free to dress comfortably.
-Many people will wear business clothes or slightly dressy casual clothes, but you’ll see everything from khakis with a nice shirt to dresses and suits.
-Some people enjoy dressing up and making it a special night, and you can as well.
-Still, evening gowns and tuxedos are pretty rare except on our Opening Night Gala.
-At our outdoor summer concerts at the Verizon Wireless Amphitheater, casual attire is acceptable.
+Concerts are meant to be fun social occasions and you should feel free to wear whatever makes you feel comfortable!
+Many people choose to wear slightly dressy casual clothes, but you’ll see everything from khakis with a nice shirt to dresses and suits.
+Some people enjoy dressing up and making it a special night, and you are certainly welcome to do so as well.
+Still, evening gowns and tuxedos are pretty rare except on our Opening Night Celebration.

-What are the Preview Talks before the concert?
+What is there to do before the concert?

 When should I clap?